 Why tell someone how to do something when you can show them?

 Let’s say you want to show a new employee how to log into a platform.
-You could schedule a Zoom call to walk them through the process, but a quick screengrab will save everyone some time.
+You could schedule a Zoom call to walk them through the process, but a quick screenshot will save everyone some time.

-Once you’ve taken your capture, use annotations and other editing techniques to help the other person understand what they’re looking at.
+Once you’ve taken your capture, use annotations and other editing tools to help the other person understand what they’re looking at.
 Snagit’s Step Tool makes it super simple to indicate the steps of a process.

 A screenshot with numbered steps is quick to make and easy to understand